-There are crucial differences between team users and customer users, and inviting internal teams in as customers can lead to some limitations.
+There are crucial differences between team users and visitors (i.e. end users), and inviting internal teams in as visitors can lead to some limitations.

 Value for Every Team in Your Company